-Treasury Management Strategy
+Treasury Management

 During the year, your Company has maintained a proactive approach to treasury management, where the objective remains to optimise the income from cash reserves held prior to investment in VCT qualifying companies by building a diversified portfolio of high yielding securities.
-Under VCT legislation, not less than 70% of a VCT's income must be derived from shares or securities.
-In order to comply with this condition, your Company has, for several years, held a focused portfolio of permitted, non-qualifying holdings in carefully selected investment trusts with strong fundamentals and attractive income characteristics, with the remaining cash held on deposit across several UK banks.
+For several years, your Company has held a focused portfolio of permitted, non-qualifying holdings in carefully selected investment trusts with strong fundamentals and attractive income characteristics, with the remaining cash held on deposit across several UK banks in order to broaden counterparty risk.
+This approach also ensured ongoing compliance with the VCT legislation, which states that not less than 70% of income generated by a VCT must be derived from shares or securities.

-The rapid rise in interest rates during 2023 resulted in a significant increase in the level of interest income generated from the uninvested cash held on deposit, which required the Board and the Manager to revise its approach to treasury management.
-After conducting a detailed whole of market review, a broadly based portfolio of liquidity investments was constructed including holdings in money market funds (MMFs) and open-ended investment companies (OEICs), alongside carefully selected London Stock Exchange listed investment trusts diversified across private equity, infrastructure and other classes, with the remaining cash held on deposit with several UK banks to minimise counterparty risk.
-This strategy has ensured ongoing compliance with the Nature of Income condition and also provides your Company with a significant new stream of income that currently generates a blended annualised yield of 4.4% across the treasury management portfolio and uninvested cash.
+The rapid rise in interest rates during 2023 resulted in a significant increase in the level of income generated from the uninvested cash held on deposit, requiring the Board to revise its approach to treasury management.
+After conducting a detailed whole of market review, a broadly based portfolio of listed securities was constructed, including holdings in money market funds (MMFs) and open-ended investment companies (OEICs), alongside carefully selected London Stock Exchange listed investment trusts diversified across private equity, infrastructure and other classes, with the remaining cash held on deposit with several UK banks.
+This strategy has ensured ongoing compliance with the Nature of Income condition and also provides your Company with a significant stream of income that currently generates a blended annualised yield of approximately 4% across the combined treasury management portfolio and uninvested cash.
 It is worthwhile highlighting that this is a dynamic portfolio, which will vary in size depending on your Company's rate of investment, investee company realisations and overall liquidity levels.
-Full details of the holdings in this portfolio can be found in the Investment Portfolio Summary on pages 41 to 45 of this Annual Report.
+Full details of the holdings in this portfolio can be found in the Investment Portfolio Summary on pages 39 to 42 of this Annual Report.